gordonbanderson/silverstripe-elastica/docs/en/Tasks.md

 ```

 ##Aliases
 It is useful to add aliases for these tasks.
-On Debian the file to edit is
+On Debian systems the file to edit
-`~/.bash_aliases.`  Add likes of the following:
+is `~/.bash_aliases.`  Add likes of the following:

 ```bash
 alias ssreindex='sudo -u www-data framework/sake dev/tasks/SilverStripe-Elastica-ReindexTask progress=250'
 alias ssdeleteindex='sudo -u www-data framework/sake dev/tasks/SilverStripe-Elastica-DeleteIndexTask'
 ```
-Now you can just navigate on the command line to the root of the SilverStripe
+One can then navigate on the command line to the root of the SilverStripe
 install and type this to reindex:
 ```bash
 ssreindex